mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 nothing # hide
 ```

-For instance, if we want to show the active power injections at each bus and the current flow magnitudes at each "from" bus end of the branch, we can employ the following code:
+For instance, if we want to show the active power injections at each bus and the current flow magnitudes at each from-bus end of the branch, we can employ the following code:
 ```@repl ACOptimalPowerFlowPower
 print(system.bus.label, analysis.power.injection.active)
 print(system.branch.label, analysis.current.from.magnitude)